Every hollow body with an opening to the outside is a Helmholtz-Resonator

 Specific instruments have typical H.R. frequencies.

-I can speak here only for instruments, for which I have investigated it or have tested it with instrument that I have at hand.
+I can speak here only for instruments, for which I have investigated or tested with the instrument I have at hand.

-The following table shows results from my invstigations and measures:
+The following table shows the results of my investigations and measures: